ewinters-ca-spark/ewinters-ca-spark/README.md

 I work hands-on across the full lifecycle, from architecture and system design to implementation and delivery, turning complex ideas into scalable, production-ready solutions.

 I started early, releasing an open-source 3D project before turning 18.
+Over the years, I’ve worked across a wide range of companies in Italy and founded two independent ventures, collaborating with clients across Europe and the US.

-Since then, I’ve worked with organizations across EMEA and the US including Intel (Tizen), NATO, Deloitte, Time Warner Cable, AT&T, and Thales.
+I later contributed to enterprise projects across EMEA and the US, working with organizations such as Intel (Tizen), NATO, Deloitte, Time Warner Cable, AT&T, and Thales as part of the @sencha
+ Professional Services team.

 I write and build under the name Emily Winters.
 Being a transgender woman is part of my story, and authenticity matters deeply to me. 🏳️‍⚧️ 🏳️‍🌈